Sakura and Snow

 Kamui turned his face away.
 Against the light, his slender frame was an insubstantial darkness.
 Outside, at the top of the window, there was a brief flutter of shadow wings as a pair of birds sought a resting place among the eaves and then grew still.

 "Kamui," Subaru said.
-He saw the younger Dragon of Heaven's head come up a fraction; he heard, in the silence of the room, an intake of breath.
-Saying that name again, carefully, thoughtfully, he felt it echo just a little bit inside himself: a small reverberation where for so long there'd been no sound at all.
-"Kamui...."
+He saw the other's head come up a fraction; he heard, in the silence of the room, an intake of breath.
+Saying that name again, carefully, thoughtfully, he felt it echo just a little inside himself: a small reverberation where for so long there had been no sound at all.

-And then he was walking forward across the expanse of floor, and as he reached the other Seal it was as though the light had diminished, allowing him to see Kamui's face.
+Then he was walking forward across the expanse of floor, and as he reached the other Seal it was as though the light had diminished, allowing him to see Kamui's face.
 It was only an illusion--the light was no different, only his position in relationship to it and to Kamui had changed--but the result, Subaru thought, was the same.
-He gazed into violet eyes which reflected his own seriousness back to him: eyes that were gravely anxious but also yearning, wearing that particular, familiar ache....
+He gazed into violet eyes that reflected his own seriousness back to him: eyes that were gravely anxious but also yearning, with that particular, familiar ache.
+Reaching out, he laid one hand on Kamui's shoulder.

 "And you," he said, for Kamui alone, "please--